Pediatric & Adolescent Task Force

-The Pediatric-Adolescent Task Force is comprised of multiple disciplines collaborating to improve the lives of youth with TBI.
-We currently sponsor the Mark Ylvisaker Memorial Pediatric Brain Injury Symposium, a symposium held annually at the ACRM conference.
-This year Dr. Shari Wade will be speaking on the topic of the family in pediatric TBI.
+The Pediatric and Adolescent Task Force is comprised of multiple disciplines collaborating to improve the lives of youth with TBI and acquired brain injury.
+We currently have multiple projects in progress and sponsor the Mark Ylvisaker Memorial Pediatric Brain Injury Symposium, held annually at the ACRM conference.

-The Task Force welcomes new members who are interested in pediatric brain injury.
+The Task Force welcomes new members who are interested in pediatric acquired brain injury.

 This task force led by Julie Haarbauer-Krupa and Drew Nagele, recently published an article in JHTR about service delivery for kids and the gaps and problems parents face in navigating between rehabilitation and school services.